 - Prepare your garlic and mushrooms.
 If you have a garlic press, use it to press the garlic.
 Otherwise, peel the garlic and mince it with a knife.
 Rinse your mushrooms in a stream of cold water and use a vegetable brush or paper towels to get rid of the dirt.
 Pat the mushrooms dry.

-- When the chicken is browned, sprinkle it with salt and pepper.
-Add the onions, wine, garlic, parsley, marjoram, thyme and bay leaf to the skillet.
+When the chicken is browned, sprinkle it with salt and pepper.
+Add the onions, mushrooms, carrots, wine, garlic, parsley, marjoram, thyme and bay leaf to the skillet.
 Bring the pan to boiling and then reduce the heat.
 Cover and simmer for 30-35 minutes, or until the chicken is no longer pink inside.
 (Note that the outside of the chicken will take on the purplish hue of the wine.)

 - While the chicken and vegetables are simmering, set out your butter to soften.
 Cook your bacon in a pan on the stove or in the microwave.
 Pat the bacon with paper towels to absorb the grease and use kitchen scissors, if you have them, to cut the bacon into small pieces.